By: Sarah Beth Hawkins

 Smoke Point: High.
 Peanut oil cooks well with high heat.

 If you’re looking for a way to improve your health by making smarter nutrition choices, try to pay attention to not only the food you eat, but also how it’s prepared.
 Make sure you’re getting enough healthy fats, vitamins and other nutrients you need in all of your ingredients.
-Try out these healthy cooking oils when you’re preparing your next meal.
+Try out these healthiest cooking oils cooking oils when you’re preparing your next meal.